Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## Required Settings Changes:
 <ul>
   <li>Set the Color Space to Linear through Edit Tab(Top Left) -> Project Settings -> Player -> Other Settings -> Color Space, and change from Gamma to Linear</li>
+  <li>Enable Unsafe Code(Its for memory management) through Edit -> Project Settings -> Player -> Other Settings -> "Allow 'unsafe' Code" (near the bottom)</li>
   <li>Change the Graphics Api for Windows to DirectX12 through Edit Tab(Top Left) -> Project Settings -> Player -> Other Settings -> Untoggle "Auto Graphics API For Windows", then click the little + that appears, select "Direct3D12(Experimental)", and drag that to the top.
 A restart of the editor is required</li>
-  <li>Enable Unsafe Code(Its for memory management) through Edit -> Project Settings -> Player -> Other Settings -> "Allow 'unsafe' Code" (near the bottom)</li>
 </ul>
 </br>
 ## Additional Requirements
 <ul>
-  <li>You need to make sure that all textures have Read/Write enabled in their import settings(click on a texture in the Project menu, look at its options in the inspector, turning on Read/Write, and clicking apply at the bottom).
-I would also reccomend turning off MipMapping</li>
   <li>For Skinned Meshes, their index format needs to be set to 32 bits, and their mesh to Read/Write enabled.
 This can be found by clicking on the imported fbx, going to it in the inspector, going to the Model tab, turning on Read/Write, changing the Index Format from Auto to 32 Bit, and clicking Apply at the bottom</li>
 </ul>
 </br>
 ## General Setup
 <ul>
-  <li>Download and import the UnityPackage provided</li>
+  <li>Download and import the UnityPackage provided and open the new Pathtracer Settings at the top of the screen(This WILL re-arrange your hierarchy a bit)</li>
-  <li>For quick setup, make sure you have a Main Camera(there by unity default), just open the Pathtracer Settings menu under the Pathtracer tab, it will reorganize the Hierarchy a bit, and give everything their required scripts</li>
 </ul>
 </br>
 ## Basic script structure breakdown: